simonkoeck/code-execution-engine/README.md

 LXC are Linux containers, that run the code in a different and secure environment.
 To use them, you need to install them first.
 LXC are only available on Linux-Systems.

-In order to use this package with LXC, you need to install an unprivileged container.
+To use this package with LXC, you need to install an unprivileged container.

 **Follow these instructions: [linuxcontainers.org](https://linuxcontainers.org/lxc/getting-started/#creating-unprivileged-containers-as-a-user)**